ITM-Kitware/align-system/docs/pipeline_adms.md

 # Pipeline ADMs

-Decomposing your ADM into a series of steps (or perhaps even a single step) typically will allow you to only focus on the important algorithmic code, as we already have several Pipeline ADM steps that you can re-use to handle much of the data wrangling that may be necessary.
+Decomposing your ADM into a series of steps (or perhaps even a single step) typically will allow you to focus only on the important algorithmic code, as we already have several Pipeline ADM steps that you can re-use to handle much of the data wrangling that may be necessary.
 In this document we'll cover what constitutes a pipeline ADM, how to create pipeline ADM components (steps), and how to configure and run them as an ADM.

-** Note ** This document assumes you're generally familiar with the system, and how we're using Hydra
+**NOTE** - This document assumes you're generally familiar with the system, and how we're using Hydra

 ## Anatomy of a Pipeline ADM